 UV420 Plasma Grow-Light at Amsterdam Greentech Show

 A ground-breaking new lamp that is ideal for maximising plant growth is being launched by UK lighting pioneer Ceravision Ltd at the Greentech show in Amsterdam in June 12-14 2018.
-Ceravision Commercial Director, Stuart Stoddart said "Not only does the lamp and patented spectrum provide an exceptional alternative for growers seeking to increase photosynthetic rates, yield and disease resistance; its exceptionally high output means one Ceravision UV420 can replace at least two conventional lamps .
-No other lamp can offer similar performance.."
+Ceravision said "The lamp and patented spectrum provide an exceptional comlpementary grow-light for growers seeking to increase photosynthetic rates, yield and disease resistance.
+No other lamp can offer similar performance."

-The significance of the UV output is outstanding, said Stuart.
+The significance of the UV output is outstanding.
 Growers who identify with secondary photomorphogenic plant responses and UV will see major benefits, including growing medical cannabis and biotech companies involved in plant taxa for medicine.
 The UV420 lamp has been tested both at the Rothamsted Research station in Hertfordshire, UK, and at a multinational's experimental science centre in Cambridge.

 HEP Plasma Lighting Technology